-(1) Transactional data, including prices offered, prices paid and other nonprice information such as terms and conditions, past performance and other factors for contracts and purchase card transactions; and for removing barriers and burdens when acquiring commercial items, such as through the identification of customary commercial practices, and source selection strategies, including how past performance is best used as a differentiator.
+(1) Transactional data, including prices offered, prices paid and other non- price information such as terms and conditions, past performance and other factors for contracts and purchase card transactions.

-(2) Best practices, including, but not limited to, model statements of work, advice for avoiding or mitigating common government and industry cost drivers, tips
+(2) Best practices, including, but not limited to, model statements of work, advice for avoiding or mitigating common government and industry cost drivers, tips for removing barriers and burdens when acquiring commercial items, such as through the identification of customary commercial practices, and source selection strategies.